flownzu/TraktTV-UpdateClient/README.md

 - Search for new shows to add to your watched list.

+- You can even manage your watched list when you are offline!

 - VLC Media Player connectivity

   - Connecting and re-connecting to VLC.